 CSA APPROVED CHARGING OUTLETS

-Docking Drawer Blade USB and Docking Drawer Blade Duo USB charging outlets feature only USB-A outlets (No AC Outlets) are designed to charge today’s technology including cell phones, tablets, fitness trackers, smart watches and more and stay energized charging your technology when the drawer is closed.
+Docking Drawer Blade USB and Docking Drawer Blade Duo USB charging outlets featuring only USB-A outlets (no AC outlets) are designed to charge today’s technology including cell phones, tablets, fitness trackers, smart watches and more.
+They stay energized and charge your technology when the drawer is closed.

 CSA APPROVED POWERING OUTLETS

 Powering outlets can be used to power everyday small appliances – from hair dryers and flat irons in your bathroom to stand mixers in your kitchen.
 Offering a max of 20 amps, they feature 2 levels of interlocking safety features - an interlocking thermostat which will cut power to the outlet if the surrounding temperature exceeds 120°F and an Interlock Box that cuts power to the outlet when the drawer box starts to close.

 Listing to a safety standard such as UL962a, CSA22.2, RCM or CE means that an independent, accredited safety laboratory has tested your product to ensure that it meets all the requirements of the standard.
 All standards have different required tests.

 Here are some examples of what CSA 22.2 and UL962a testing includes: